Aliases for ELP1 Gene

-The protein encoded by this gene is a scaffold protein and a regulator for 3 different kinases involved in proinflammatory signaling.
-This encoded protein can bind NF-kappa-B-inducing kinase (NIK) and IKKs through separate domains and assemble them into an active kinase complex.
-Mutations in this gene have been associated with familial dysautonomia. [provided by RefSeq, Jul 2008]
+The protein encoded by this gene is a scaffold protein and a regulator for three different kinases involved in proinflammatory signaling.
+The encoded protein can bind NF-kappa-B-inducing kinase and I-kappa-B kinases through separate domains and assemble them into an active kinase complex.
+Mutations in this gene have been associated with familial dysautonomia.
+Alternative splicing results in multiple transcript variants encoding different isoforms. [provided by RefSeq, Jan 2016]

 Acts as subunit of the RNA polymerase II elongator complex, which is a histone acetyltransferase component of the RNA polymerase II (Pol II) holoenzyme and is involved in transcriptional elongation.
 Elongator may play a role in chromatin remodeling and is involved in acetylation of histones H3 and probably H4.
 Involved in cell migration.
 Involved in neurogenesis (By similarity).
 Regulates the migration and branching of projection neurons in the developing cerebral cortex, through a process depending on alpha-tubulin acetylation (By similarity).